 Professional Academic Experience: Has taught part-time at Lincoln since 2001, and have been teaching part-time at other institutions of higher education since 1998.
 I have occasionally been a paid guest lecturer, taught undergraduate management courses online for eight years, and have been a guest lecturer in organization development and leadership at other universities.
 In addition, I occasionally consult with local colleges and universities to design or revise lower/upper division undergraduate, graduate, and doctoral degreed educational programs.
-Additionally, I've been a member of academic advisory boards for the South Bay Community College Consortium (SF Bay Area region), and the University of San Francisco's (USF) School of Management.
-As a professional programs and courses that received lower division undergraduate course credit since 1986.
+Additionally, I've been a member of academic advisory boards for the South Bay Community College Consortium (SF Bay Area region), and the University of San Francisco's School (USF) of Management.
+As a professional practitioner, have been involved in designing and delivering professional training programs and courses that received lower division undergraduate course credit since 1986.

-Select professional affiliations related to this course: International Management Consultants (IMC-USA), International Society for Performance Improvement (ISPI), Society for Applied Anthropology (SfAA), Society for Human Resource Management (SHRM), International Society for Organization Development and Change (ISODC), American Association for Adult Continuing Education (AAACE)
+Select professional affiliations related to this course: International Management Consultants (IMC-USA), International Society for Performance Improvement (ISPI), Society for Applied Anthropology

+(SfAA), Society for Human Resource Management (SHRM), International Society for Organization Development and Change (ISODC), American Association for Adult Continuing Education (AAACE)